Latest Memecoin (MEME) News Update

 TLDR

-No substantive codebase updates found for Memecoin (MEME).
+No recent codebase updates found for Memecoin (MEME).

 Deep Dive

-What this means: This is neutral for MEME because it aligns with its identity as a community-driven meme token.
-Investors should expect no protocol improvements or utility additions.
+What this means: This is neutral for MEME because it aligns with its design as a pure meme token.
+The absence of codebase updates reflects its intentional lack of technical ambition, focusing instead on cultural virality.

-What this means: This is bearish for MEME because increased circulating supply could pressure prices, though the lack of technical dependency minimizes network risks.
+What this means: This is bearish for MEME because increased circulating supply could pressure prices if demand doesn’t match.
+The focus remains on token distribution, not protocol improvements.

 Conclusion